+Key questions:

+- Dose of renal replacement therapy?

+- Timing of renal replacement therapy?

-Key studies:
+- Key studies:

-ANZICS CTG studies
+- ANZICS CTG studies

 - Low-dose dopamine in patients with early renal dysfunction: a placebo controlled randomised trial, Lancet.
 2000 Dec 23-30; 356(9248):2139-43.
-Definitively puts this one to rest the place for intravenous dopamine is in the medical museum. - STARRT-AKI
+Definitively puts this one to rest - the place for intravenous dopamine is in the medical museum.

+- STARRT-AKI

-Other key studies:
+- Other key studies:

-- The RENAL Study Investigators New Eng J Med, 2009, 361:1627-1638. - Effect of Early vs Delayed Initiation of Renal Replacement Therapy on Mortality in Critically III Patients With Acute Kidney Injury: The ELAIN Randomized Clinical Trial
+- o The RENAL Study Investigators New Eng J Med, 2009, 361:1627-1638.

+- Effect of Early vs Delayed Initiation of Renal Replacement Therapy on Mortality in Critically III Patients With Acute Kidney Injury: The ELAIN Randomized Clinical Trial

-• AKIKI & AKIKI 2 - timing of renal replacement therapy
+- o AKIKI & AKIKI 2 timing of renal replacement therapy

-5. Septic shock
+Septic shock

-Know the Surviving Sepsis Campaign Guidelines, how the evidence is generated and the pros/cons of these guidelines and how they influence your practice.
-Understand the evolving definitions of sepsis and septic shock and how this changes the interpretation of trial data over the years.
+- Know the Surviving Sepsis Campaign Guidelines, how the evidence is generated and the pros/cons of these guidelines and how they influence your practice. - Understand the evolving definitions of sepsis and septic shock and how this changes the interpretation of trial data over the years.
 In light of the definitions of sepsis, the unknown disease biology and the challenges of diagnosing sepsis, how does this create challenges in studying sepsis in clinical trials?